What Constitutes Dental Malpractice?

 Seek Answers for Dental Malpractice with a Lawyer

 Dental malpractice can be as serious as medical malpractice, but you may be unsure what constitutes dental malpractice.
-Luckily, your West Palm Beach lawyers at The Law Offices of Casey D. Shomo can help.
+Luckily, your lawyers at The Law Offices of Casey D. Shomo can help.
 We can determine whether you’re facing a dental malpractice claim, and we can help you seek compensation for your injuries.
 For a free consultation about your claim, call 561-659-6366 or complete the online contact form below.